Psychology (PS)

 Practical in-the-field experience in an ongoing project, school or human services institution.
 Repeatable up to 6 credits.

-A seminar on the composition of critical literature reviews.
+This seminar focuses on the composition of critical literature reviews.
 Students write a critical review of a body of published empirical research on a topic of their selection and present it in the last weeks of the seminar class.
-2 hours lecture.

-This experiential course is an opportunity for reflective practice, applying the theory and skills of addiction counseling and/or prevention with the supervision of a practitioner and a faculty member.
-Students are required to secure placement as an internship site prior to the first class.
-Course may be taken twice.
-Repeatable up to 6 credits.
+This experiential course is an opportunity for reflective practice and applies the theory and skills of addiction counseling and/or prevention with the supervision of a practitioner and a faculty member.
+Students are required to secure placement at an internship site prior to the first class.

 Students work under the supervision of a faculty member to develop and conduct an original, independent research project.
 Offered on application.